jdgarwick/SonicPi/README.md

 `cue` allows us to send out heartbeat messages to all other threads.
 By default the other threads aren't interested and ignore these heartbeat messages.
-However, you can easily register interest with the `sync` function.
+However, you can easily register interest with `sync`.

 The important thing to be aware of is that `sync` is similar to `sleep` in that it stops the current thread from doing anything for a